mojotech/git_immersion/README.md

 Manually modifying the files in the `gh-pages` branch is probably the wrong thing to do.
-Modify the appropriate template or css file on the master branch, then run `rake publish`.
+Modify the appropriate template or css file on the main branch, then run `rake publish`.

 ## Lab Format Directives